 Aggressive quiet settings can hide host key warnings, authentication hints, and other diagnostics that help detect misconfiguration or attacks.
 Quiet modes suit stable, well-tested automation and scripted use, while higher LogLevel values or verbose flags remain important for troubleshooting on Linux, macOS, and Windows 11 terminals that use OpenSSH.

-Steps to minimize and silence SSH output:
+Steps to reduce verbosity and silence SSH connection output:

 1. Open a terminal on the local machine.